SobhanGhayedzadeh/elevation-mapping-realsense-d435i/README.md

 For using this package, you can choose to utilize the `rtabmap posewithcovariance` or opt not to use it.

 1. Launch the elevation mapping node with rtabmap pose with covariance (Allowing the camera to rotate and move):

+Note: make sure to slowly rotate the camera to activate the rtabmap at the start of launching

     ```bash
     roslaunch elevation_mapping elevationMap_realsense_d435i.launch pose:=true traversability:=true